 At Fitspot, we use surveys in multiple stages of the customer lifecycle.
 This starts in the sales process, where the sales team surveys prospects to find out what they are looking for in a wellness program.

 Because we create customized wellness programs, once we have signed a customer, we conduct multiple check-in surveys that start after their first Fitspot experience and continue monthly.
-This helps us to track results, adjust our programs based on participation, and provide customers with the most engaged programming based on their needs.
+This helps us to track results, adjust our programs based on participation, and provide customers with the most engaging programming based on their needs.

 Fitspot works with companies and properties, and each customer has different needs, so surveying customers throughout the life cycle helps us to stay on top of customer happiness and engagement.